 One of their most popular recipes uses a black tea blend with marshmallows and coconut: The tea is cold brewed in coconut milk overnight, resulting in a “thick, creamy cold brew tea, which is a nice alternative to a tea latté,” she adds.

-For cafés, shops, and restaurants that don’t have the resources to make cold brew tea in-house, but wish to offer it, there are options.
+There are options for cafés, shops, and restaurants that don’t have the resources to make cold brew tea in-house but wish to offer it.
 One is to sell RTD cold brew teas like Evy Tea or Fogdog, based in Berkeley, California.

 Another option is working with a cold brew tea concentrate.
 Jared Nyberg of JagaSilk in Victoria, British Columbia, has been selling cold brew tea since around 2011.
-He took inspiration from Japan’s cold barley tea and mizudashi teas—Japanese cold brew with flavor extracted from tea leaves in cold water.
-Mizu is water, Nyberg explains, dashi is extract.
+He took inspiration from Japan’s cold barley tea and mizudashi teas—a Japanese cold brew with flavor extracted from tea leaves in cold water.
+Mizu is water, Nyberg explains, and dashi is extract.

 In addition to one tea bar location, Nyberg wholesales matcha and loose teas imported from Japan.
 He developed a process for creating a cold brew tea concentrate that he shares with wholesale tea clients, 40 percent of which are serving cold brew tea.

 Through experimentation, Nyberg also discovered that tea’s acidity—the release of which is stalled by using the cold brew method—can be activated if you heat the cold brew concentrate.
 This discovery has led some of his clients, like Monogram Coffee in Calgary, Alberta, and Picnic Coffee in Victoria, to make batches of cold brew tea concentrate used for both cold and hot tea service.